JOSS: Implementation

 JOSS-II on the PDP-6 was divided into two parts, matching the internal memory layout of the machine.
 The machine was equipped with two banks of core memory, with 16k 36-bit words in each bank.
 The JOSS system itself, which included the operating system, user and file management code, terminal handler and the interpreter, used up much of the first of these banks.
 The second bank was used for user programs.
 Although this was a relatively large amount of memory for the era, the system was so heavily used that the 16k word user store was not enough, and it was backed up with a magnetic drum for paging support.
 The drum was driven by external hardware and did not require attention from the main processor.

 In order to support multiple user programs, the PDP-6 hardware was modified to examine bit-20 of any address reference.
 If this bit was set, the address was in "user space" and was modified so that address zero pointed to the base address of that user.
 In this way, user programs could be moved about in memory without causing problems for the system, and the operating system could switch from user to user simply by changing a single internal register.

 Permanent storage was provided by a Storage Products hard drive with 5.7 million words of storage.
 Like the drum, the actual input/output to and from the drum was handled externally, although in this case the movement was triggered by user actions to load and store their programs.
 An IBM-compatible tape drive was used to move data to and from the drive as needed, an operation that was also independent of the CPU.
 Two DECtape units were also available and worked in the same fashion as the IBM drive.
+Demonstration programs were available, such as a mortgage calculator and early mainframe games.
+Because large programs caused paging that slowed the computer for all, The JOSS Newsletter often asked users to use less storage.